highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 }
 ```

-Because this `for each` is referencing `module.teams`, Terraform creates an implicit dependency between these resources.
+Because this `for` expression is referencing `module.teams`, Terraform creates an implicit dependency between these resources.
 That's it!
 You could technically add an explicit `depends_on` to the resource but it wouldn't change anything about Terraform's resource graph.

 One tricky thing that I learned about the dependency graph when using `depends_on` is that it doesn't work the way that I would have expected it to in a system like Puppet which refreshes it's "state" every time it runs (because, for the most part, it doesn't have any state).
-To demonstate this, let's modify the configuration in `main.tf` so that the file content is gathered using the `file()` function, instead (ignoring that this would not apply on a fresh state because the files wouldn't exist to be read by `file()`.)
+To demonstate this, let's modify the configuration in `main.tf` so that the file content is gathered using the `file()` function, instead.

+<aside>Just ignore that this would not apply on a fresh state because the files wouldn't exist to be read by `file()`.</aside>

 ```terraform
 resource "local_file" "team_guide" {